• Recipes

 Store leftovers in an airtight container in the refrigerator for up to 3 days.

-How are smashed potatoes different than mashed potatoes?
+How are smashed potatoes different from mashed potatoes?

 What potatoes make the crispiest smashed potatoes?